olivermegan/olivermegan/README.md

     > 🖥️ Predominantly into webapp development.
 I utilise Django as well as React.
   	> ⚙️ Tech I'm passionate about: Python, Typescript, BASH, React, Django.
 	> 🐧 FOSS and Linux Enthusiast.
-	> ✈️ If it looks good it flies good.
+	> ✈️ "If it looks good it flies good."